 - Numerous instructors, advisors, tutors, bus drivers, and facilitators

-The office is physically located at an off-campus site at 20 Enterprise Street.
+The office is physically located at an off-campus site at 407 Gorman Street.
 Various auxiliary sites located on campus are used to facilitate program activities and events.
 Services for pre-college programs are typically provided on weekends and Wednesdays at NC State during the academic year and weekdays during the summer.
-The collegiate SSS programs are housed in Park Shops, on the main campus of NC State.
+The collegiate TRIO programs are housed in Park Shops, on the main campus of NC State.

 Upward Bound & Talent Search